LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ![IDL 2 Text Editor](images/idl2-text-editor.png)

 - **Disk icon:** click to save current progress
 - **@lab:** Replacement Tokens are used to create a placeholder, to later insert information into.
+This is helpful if you do not know the information at the time of authoring the lab, but would like specific information to be inserted later when the user is in the lab.
+Examples of this are usernames, passwords, unique ID numbers, etc.
 - **Word Wrap:** toggle to enable or disable Word Wrap.
 - **Preview:** toggle to enable or disable the Preview of rendered Markdown.
 - **Autosave:** toggle to enable to disable auto-saving of work.